Alfred Molina Voices Remarkably Bright Creatures Octopus Marcellus: Exclusive - Netflix Tudum

 Remarkably Bright Creatures Octopus Marcellus Is Voiced by Alfred Molina

 “Humans, for the most part, are dull and blundering.
-But occasionally, you can be remarkably bright creatures,” says the narrator in the teaser for the upcoming film adaptation of Shelby Van Pelt’s Remarkably Bright Creatures.
+But occasionally, you can be remarkably bright creatures,” says the narrator in the teaser for the film adaptation of Shelby Van Pelt’s Remarkably Bright Creatures.

 Popular Now